 This project will explore novel methods of monitoring duck use within forested and shallow water habitats on Wetland Reserve Easement sites in the Mississippi Alluvial Valley.
-Uncrewed aerial vehicles will be deployed to investigate their utility to monitor site use by waterfowl.
-Image analysis and machine learning will be used to establish protocols for estimating duck abundance and behavior at a project level scale.
+Uncrewed aerial vehicles were deployed in 2021 and 2022 to investigate their utility to monitor site use by waterfowl.
+Image analysis and machine learning were used to establish protocols for estimating duck abundance and behavior at a project level scale.
+The final model achieved a total mean average precision and recall of 99.1% and 82.9%, respectively, after 45 training epochs.